postgresml/postgresml/README.md

  version
 ---------
- 0.1
+ 0.5
 (1 row)
 ```

+Docker Compose will also start the admin app running locally on port 8000 [http://localhost:8000/](http://localhost:8000/).

+### Native Installation & Production Deployments

+A Postgresml deployment consists of two different runtimes.
+The foundational runtime is a Python extension for Postgres ([pgml-extension](./pgml-extension/)) that facilitates the machine learning lifecycle inside the database.
+Additionally, we provide an admin app ([pgml-admin](./pgml-admin/)) that can connect to your Postgres server and provide additional management functionality.
+It will also provide visibility into the models you build and data they use.

-### Mac OS (native)
+#### Mac OS (native)

-If you don't want to use Docker, a native installation is available.
-We recommend you use [Postgres.app](https://postgresapp.com/) because it comes with PL/Python, the extension we rely on, built into the installation.
+We recommend you use [Postgres.app](https://postgresapp.com/) because it comes with [PL/Python](https://www.postgresql.org/docs/current/plpython.html), the extension we rely on, built into the installation.
+Otherwise, you'll need to install PL/Python.
 Once you have Postgres.app running, you'll need to install the Python framework.
-Mac OS has multiple distributions of Python, namely one from Brew and one from the Python community (Python.org);
-Postgres.app and PL/Python depend on the community one.
+Mac OS has multiple distributions of Python, namely one from Brew and one from the Python community (Python.org); Postgres.app and PL/Python depend on the community one.
 The following versions of Python and Postgres.app are compatible:

 | **PostgreSQL version** | **Python version** | **Download link**                                                                       |
 |------------------------|--------------------|-----------------------------------------------------------------------------------------|